sfepy/sfepy/doc/developer_guide.rst

 Developer Guide
 ===============

-This section purports to document the SfePy internals.
-It is mainly useful for those who which to develop SfePy and understand the inner workings of the code.
+This section purports to document the *SfePy* internals.
+It is mainly useful for those who wish to develop *SfePy* and understand the inner workings of the code.

 Module Index
 ------------